Learn How to Write Sentences in French

 Because it has gendered nouns, French requires some changes to pronouns and adjectives when forming questions.

-Just like English, adding question words to the beginning of a sentence is a simple way of creating a sentence.
+Adding question words to the beginning of a sentence is a simple way of creating a sentence in French.
 The most common is the phrase “Est-ce que” at the beginning of a sentence with a verb, or “Est-ce” with only a noun.

 The following are some of the most common French questions words: